alex-Symbroson/cTBotLib/README.md

+# cTBotLib

-# C - Library for making Telegram-Bot's
+A simple C - library for making Telegram-Bot's

 Features
 --------